-Medical Laboratory Technicians report using a deep pool of skills on the job.
-Most notably, skills in Equipment Maintenance, Hematology, laboratory, and Troubleshooting are correlated to pay that is above average, with boosts between 8 percent and 18 percent.
-Those listing Data Entry as a skill should be prepared for drastically lower pay.
-Generalist and Phlebotomy also typically command lower compensation.
-Those proficient in Generalist Duties are, more often than not, also skilled in Phlebotomy.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in Equipment Maintenance, Hematology, laboratory, and Troubleshooting are correlated to pay that is above average, with boosts between 7 percent and 16 percent.
+Data Entry and Phlebotomy as skills, however, tend to be associated with significantly smaller paychecks.
+The majority of those who know Generalist Duties also know Phlebotomy.

 Pay by Experience Level for Medical Laboratory Technician

 Pay Difference by Location

-For those looking to make money, Medical Laboratory Technicians in Philadelphia enjoy an exceptional pay rate, 25 percent above the national average.
-Medical Laboratory Technicians can also look forward to large paychecks in cities like Minneapolis (+22 percent), Knoxville (+14 percent), Nashville (+14 percent), and Boston (+13 percent).
-Compared to the national average, Ocala Medical Laboratory Technicians have considerably lower salaries, 28 percent below the national average to be exact.
+Home to some of the best pay for Medical Laboratory Technicians, Philadelphia offers exceptional salaries, 24 percent above the national average.
+Medical Laboratory Technicians can also look forward to large paychecks in cities like Minneapolis (+21 percent), Boston (+18 percent), New York (+16 percent), and Nashville (+11 percent).
+Compared to the national average, Ocala Medical Laboratory Technicians have considerably lower salaries, 29 percent below the national average to be exact.
 Location appears to be a major driving force in pay for those in this profession.
-Employers in Birmingham and Atlanta are a couple other places where companies are known to pay below the median — salaries are 15 percent lower and 8 percent lower, respectively).
+Birmingham and Atlanta are a couple other places where companies are known to pay below the median — salaries are 15 percent lower and 11 percent lower, respectively.